-- These are most commonly used to collect support payments that are overdue and are sometimes referred to as Income Withholding Orders.
+- These are most used to collect support payments that are overdue and are sometimes referred to as Income Withholding Orders.

 - Occasionally, employers may receive updated income withholding orders updated withholding amounts.
 To determine if the order is new, additional order or if it is updated, compare the Case Numbers, Order Numbers, and Remittance ID from the previous order to the new one.